East Cambs District Council owned moorings on the river Great Ouse, Ely

 Why does the Council need to manage its moorings?

-The Council would like to encourage more boaters to visit Ely and ensure that moorings are available when boaters arrive.
-The consultation results suggested that visitor moorings which were free of charge for 48 hours, and specified a ‘no-return’ period for 48 hours would be the most appropriate duration.
+East Cambridgeshire District Council owns land and moorings along the River Great Ouse in Ely.
+These visitor moorings have been very popular for many of years and a recent survey carried out by the Council suggests there are boaters who are unable to visit Ely as the moorings are frequently full – particularly during the boating season.
+The council would like to encourage more boaters to visit Ely and ensure that moorings are available when boaters arrive.
+The consultation results suggested that visitor moorings which were free of charge for forty-eight hours, and specified a ‘no-return’ period for forty-eight hours would be the most appropriate duration.
 This balances the need for a regular turnover of boaters, while allowing an adequate length of stay for boaters to enjoy the facilities and visitor attractions Ely has to offer.

-How is the Council going to manage its moorings?
+How is the council going to manage its moorings?

 We are sure the vast majority of boaters will continue to moor responsibly considering the needs of other river users, and the new scheme will encourage boaters to plan their stay along the river network in advance.

-What are the contractual terms that I am agreeing to if I moor my vessel at the Councils moorings?
+What are the contractual terms that I am agreeing to if I moor my vessel at the councils moorings?

-The contractual terms will be set out on signage along the length of the Council’s moorings between Annesdale and Willow Walk, Ely.
+The contractual terms will be set out on signage along the length of the council’s moorings between Annesdale and Willow Walk, Ely.

 The contractual terms you are agreeing to are:

 - you will pay a mooring charge if your vessel remains at the moorings for longer than forty-eight hours